0xHexE/data-structure-c-programs/README.md

 9. [Structure of Student](structure.c)
 10. [Circular Link list](circular_link_list.c)

+#### Installation guide

+To run all the programs you need the cmake installed on your computer.
+To build run command `cmake . --build` it will generate the file in the `cmake-build-debug` folder in that folder you will find `college` file which is executable.

 > All the Programs are under GNU/GPL Licence.

 > Note: The function are duplicated because it requires in one page or in one print so Im duplicating the functions.